 Determine the criteria for initiating an extended warranty claim, how such claims are tracked, and how successful claims are credited to the billing.
 If a status report is unavailable, ask the vendor if one can be provided and make sure the capability is in the agreement.

-Accident Management Important
+Accident Management is Important

 Accident management (AM) is an important part of any fleet management agreement.
 It consists of three primary components: accident reporting, repair management, and subrogation recovery.